 Be realistic: Offer constructive ideas to resolve the issue.
 Put yourself in the shoes of someone who isn’t involved in the situation – how might they view it?

 Consider the best and worst case scenarios: Think about what outcome you could live with.
 You are more likely to resolve your dispute if you are realistic about the possible outcomes.
 If you don’t reach the result you are looking for, what would you do next?

 Negotiations involve give and take: You and the other person will view the situation from different perspectives, it is important to be flexible.

 Follow up actions: If you agree to a plan, make sure you are clear about timeframes.
 Put in writing what action will be taken, who will do it, and when it will be completed.
 Keep a record of all contact – phone calls, emails, letters and text messages.

-Assistance: If you need assistance with self-resolution call the RTA on 1300 366 311.
+Assistance: If you need assistance with self-resolution contact the RTA.
 We can provide information and practical suggestions to help you resolve the issue, which may save you having to go through the dispute resolution process.